The Body MRI Fellowship is a year-long program dedicated to the study of abdominal and pelvic magnetic resonance

-Our facilities consist of 5 MRI scanners: 2 1.5T and 3 3T magnets.
+Our main facility has 5 MRI scanners in operation: two 1.5T and three 3T magnets.
 We also cover a number of hospitals in the area with permanent and mobile MRI units.

 The fellowship also includes a large volume of basic and advanced computed tomography (CT) imaging, including dual-energy CT.
 We are active with a number of CT-guided procedures including lung and solid organ biopsies, fluid aspirations and drain placements.
 We encourage the fellows to be active in all parts of the body service.